aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/next-steps/_index.md

 ### Pure Data

 - AXM-E6003 Composing with New Musical Instruments (Sound in New Media)
-- AXM-E6004 Deep Learning with Audio (Sound in New Media)
+- AXM-E6004 Deep Learning of Audio (Sound in New Media) (also uses Python)
 - AXM-E6009 Procedural Audio (Sound in New Media)

 ### Python